Manchester Liverpool Road railway station: Passenger services

 The railway only carried first and second class passengers, and each class had its own booking hall and waiting room.
 As the station was some distance from the centre of Manchester, most passengers purchased a handwritten ticket from an agent at an inn or hotel.
-Several routes of horse omnibuses then conveyed them to the station.
+Several routes of horse-drawn omnibuses then conveyed them to the station.
 A clerk in the booking hall exchanged the ticket for a counterfoil, similar to a modern airline boarding pass, and made up a waybill from the ticket information for the train guard.
 The train guard thus had a passenger list indicating class of travel and destination, the only check against fraud.